Skip to main content

 For multiple (or single) Companies

-A Bubble Chart displays Companies in a way that's both insightful and playful.
+A Bubble Chart displays Companies in a way that's both interactive and insightful.
 Read here if you would like to learn more about Bubble Charts, and here to read more about the Dashboard and Presentation Pages they can be part of.

 Within a Bubble Chart, you can apply a Workflow Template like so: